 Cryptocurrency: a digital currency in which transactions are verified and records maintained by a decentralized system using cryptography, rather than by a centralized authority.
 They are often referred to as coins or tokens, as well.

 Customer Data Platform (CDP): a software solution that creates a centralized repository of customer data by combining databases and information from disparate sources.
-A CDP is essential to have in order to be able to then create a holistic customer experience management program and to consider every data point along the customer journey, towards human-centered, relationship-based customer experience transformation.
-For more, see this read on unifying customer data for positive customer experience here.
+A CDP is essential to have to be able to create a holistic customer experience management program then and to consider every data point along the customer journey toward human-centered, relationship-based customer experience transformation.
+See this read on unifying customer data for positive customer experience here.

-Customer Experience (CX): Customer experience can be seen as a big circle that encompasses the entirety of a customer’s interaction with your business.
+Customer Experience (CX): Customer experience can be seen as a big circle encompassing a customer’s interaction with your business.
 Customer experience involves every single interaction a customer has with your brand.
 So, that includes when they engage with your product or service, call up customer service, email someone in your company, and think about your brand in general.
-More: Customer Experience vs User Experience
+More: Customer Experience vs. User Experience.

-Customer Experience Management (CEM/CXM): often defined as a software solution or a cutomer experience management program, customer experience management aims to manage an organization’s touchpoints (interactions) with both prospective and current customers.
-Managing customer experience often requires a customer data platform (CDP) to then be able to organize, automate, and syncronize business activities in alignment with the customer journey and to respond to new challenges and opportunities.
+Customer Experience Management (CEM/CXM): often defined as a software solution or a customer experience management program, customer experience management aims to manage an organization’s touchpoints (interactions) with prospective and current customers.
+Managing customer experience often requires a customer data platform (CDP) to be then able to organize, automate, and synchronize business activities in alignment with the customer journey and to respond to new challenges and opportunities.

 Customer Experience Transformation: The fundamental change of mindset and culture across the entire organization to focus on the customer, supported by operational changes to create an environment capable of delivering high-quality customer experiences at scale.
 (NN/G)

 Customer Journey: often called the customer experience, a customer journey goes beyond single interactions or touchpoints.
-It aims to represents the entirety of the behavioral, affective, cognitive, and sensory consumer responses during each stage of the consumption process including pre-purches, consumption, and post-purchase stages.
+It aims to represent the entirety of the behavioral, affective, cognitive, and sensory consumer responses during each stage of the consumption process, including pre-purchases, consumption, and post-purchase stages.
 For academic/research reading, see ‘Hedonic and Utilitarian Aspects of Consumer Behavior an Attitudinal Perspective’ or this similar piece from the American Marketing Association.
-For more,

 Customer Journey Map: “A customer journey map is a visual representation of the process a customer or prospect goes through to achieve a goal with your company.
-The goal may be making a purchase, signing up for a newsletter, joining a loyalty program, or anything in between.
-With the help of a customer journey map, you’ll get a better understanding of what will motivate your customers to achieve these goals” (HubSpot).
+The goal may be purchasing, signing up for a newsletter, joining a loyalty program, or anything in between.
+With the help of a customer journey map, you’ll better understand what will motivate your customers to achieve these goals” (HubSpot).
 You can find a template to complete your customer journey map here or here.

 D

-Dashboard: Any area of administrative control for operating applications, especially social media settings, blogging software, and user profiles for websites that offer multiple customization options.
+Dashboard: Any area of administrative control for operating applications, such as social media settings, blogging software, and user profiles for websites that offer multiple customization options.

 Dedicated Hosting: Website hosting that is not shared with anyone else.
 You have a dedicated server serving only your website without sharing resources with other sites.

-Decentralized Web Application (dApp): Applications that run on a distributed computing system, and are similar to a traditional web application.
-With the frontend, it utilizes the same exact type of technology as with JavaScript, HTML, and CSS.
+Decentralized Web Application (dApp): Applications that run on a distributed computing system are similar to a traditional web application.
+The front end utilizes the same type of technology as JavaScript, HTML, and CSS.
 More on dApps here.

 Deep Linking: When you create a backlink to an inner page of a website (any page that isn’t the homepage).

-Digital Marketing: An umbrella term for the marketing of products or services using digital technologies, mainly on the internet.
-This includes mobile phones, paid advertising, social media, blogging, and any other digital medium.
+Digital Marketing: An umbrella term for marketing products or services using digital technologies, mainly on the internet.
+This includes mobile phones, paid advertising, social media, blogging, and other digital mediums.

 Design Thinking: A human-centered ideology that is supported by an accompanying process.
 “The design thinking ideology asserts that a hands-on, user-centric approach to problem-solving can lead to innovation, and innovation can lead to differentiation and competitive advantage.
-This hands-on, user-centric approach is defined by the design thinking process and comprises 6 distinct phases, including Empathy, Definition, Ideation, Prototyping, Testing, and Implementation.”
+The design thinking process defines this hands-on, user-centric approach and comprises 6 distinct phases, including Empathy, Definition, Ideation, Prototyping, Testing, and Implementation.”
 (NNGroup)

-Design Sprint: ‘a time-constrained, five-phase process that uses design thinking with the aim of reducing the risk when bringing a new product, service, or a feature to the market.’
+Design Sprint: ‘a time-constrained, five-phase process that uses design thinking intending to reduce the risk when bringing a new product, service, or a feature to the market.’
 For more, see the Design Sprint Kit by Google here.

 Design Systems: ‘also known as ‘pattern libraries’ or ‘component libraries’—promote quality, consistent UX design across products; and expedite the work of designers, developers, and anyone else working on a website, application, or any digital design.’
 Read more about design systems.

-Disavow: The Google Disavow tool that allows you to tell Google which backlinks it should ignore when calculating your site’s ranking.
+Disavow: The Google Disavow tool allows you to tell Google which backlinks to ignore when calculating your site’s ranking.

 DNS: Stands alternately for “Domain Name Service,” “Domain Name Server,” and “Domain Name System.”
 The DNS is a name service that allows letters (and numbers) that constitute domain names to be used to identify computers instead of numerical IP addresses.

 DNS lookup time: a performance measurement that measures the time it takes for your domain name to be translated into an IP address.
-Many hosts provide their own DNS servers but they aren’t always that fast.
+Many hosts provide DNS servers, but they aren’t always that fast.
 If your lookup time is above 100ms, you might want to invest in a third-party DNS service.

 DoFollow: A backlink that can be followed by search engine spiders/crawlers/bots.

-Domain Name: A unique name made up of letters, numbers, dashes, and periods to identify a website such as www.keymedium.com
+Domain Name: A unique name made up of letters, numbers, dashes, and periods to identify a website such as keymedium.com

 E